Witches of Benevento

-The history or legend of the witches of Benevento is folklore dating from at least the 13th century.
-Its dissemination is one reason for the fame of this Samnite city.
+The history or legend of the witches of Benevento is folklore dating from at least the 13th century, and one reason for the fame of Benevento, an ancient Samnite city.
 The popular belief—that Benevento would be the Italian witches' gathering place—has abundant implications, blurring the border between reality and imagination.
 Various writers, musicians, and artists have drawn inspiration from or referred to it.

 Birth of the legend

 Many hypotheses on the birth of the witches' legend exist.
 It has probably been the synergy of several elements that gave Benevento lasting fame as the "city of witches."

 The cult of Isis

 For a brief period during Roman times, the cult of Isis, Egyptian goddess of the moon, proliferated in Benevento; also, the emperor Domitian had a temple erected in her honor.

 Within this cult Isis was part of a sort of Trimurti: she became identified with Hecate, goddess of the underworld, and Diana, goddess of the hunt.
 These deities were also connected with magic.

 The cult of Isis probably stands on the basis of some elements of paganism that survived in succeeding centuries: the characteristics of some witches can be connected with those of Hecate, and the same term used for witches in Benevento, janara, arguably could be derived from the name of Diana.